 Bang Bang Shrimp Ingredients

-Bonefish Grill bang bang shrimp has a distinct crunch, and this was a little harder to recreate.
+Bonefish Grill bang bang shrimp has a distinct Crunch, and this was a little harder to recreate.

 *After making the recipe again, I added 1 teaspoon of baking soda to the cornstarch dredge and the shrimp browned much better.